 - 1. Move the aileron stick to the left.
-The right aileron should move down and the left aileron up, which will cause the aircraft to bank left. - Move the aileron stick to the right.
+The left aileron should move up and the right aileron down, which will cause the aircraft to bank left. - Move the aileron stick to the right.
 The right aileron should move up and the left aileron down, which will cause the aircraft to bank right.